Extinction time in growth models subject to geometric catastrophes: Introduction

-In Section 2 we present the non dispersion model proposed in Artalejo~\textit{et al.}~\cite{AEL2007} and the models with dispersion proposed in Junior~\textit{et al.}~\cite{JMR2020}.
-Besides, we added new results for these models.
-In Section 3 we discuss dispersal schemes as strategies for increasing life expectancy.
+In Section 2 we present the non dispersion model proposed in Artalejo~\textit{et al}~\cite{AEL2007} and the models with dispersion proposed in Junior~\textit{et al}~\cite{JMR2020}.
+Moreover, we added new results for these models.
+In Section 3 we discuss dispersal strategies for increasing life expectancy.
 Finally, in Section 4 we prove the results presented in Sections 2.